1 Introduction

 Pronax married Nemea, daughter of Sisyphus, son of Aeolus of Corinth, and named the town Nemea.
 [139]

-Pronax's son Lycurgus was a priest of Nemean Zeus.
-[136]
+Pronax's son Lycurgus was a priest of the Nemean Zeus.
+[140]

 10.2 Marriage of Hypsipyle

-Pronax took Hypsipyle, daughter of Thoas, as his second wife.
-Thoas was the son of Ariadne, daughter of Minos of Crete, and lived in Lemnos.
-[137]
+Thoas was the son of Ariadne, daughter of Minos of Crete.
+[141]

-The story of Hypsipyle, born in Lemnos, and married to Pronax of Nemea is presumed to be as follows:
+It is estimated that the circumstances of the marriage of Hypsipyle, born in Lemnos, to Pronax of Nemea were as follows.

-A plague ravaged Lemnos, and her parents died, leaving the young Hypsipyle behind.
-[138]
+A plague broke out in Lemnos, and her parents died, leaving the young Hypsipyle behind.
+[143]

-In 1250 BC, Oenarus, priests of Dionysus, and Ariadne in Naxos, made an expedition to Peloponnesus to spread the cult of Dionysus.
-[139]
+In 1250 BC, Oenarus, a priest of Dionysus of Naxos, and his wife Ariadne, made an expedition to the Peloponnesus to spread the cult of Dionysus.
+[144]

-Hypsipyle was the granddaughter of Oenarus and Ariadne, and traveled around the Peloponnesus with her grandparents.
+Hypsipyle, the granddaughter of Oenarus and Ariadne, traveled with her grandparents through the various parts of the Peloponnesus.

 Hypsipyle's grandmother Ariadne died in Argos during the journey, and Hypsipyle was adopted by her uncle Phliasus and lived in Phlius.
 [146]